 Not well, and not for long.
 Guppies are cold-blooded, so a drop in temperature slows their entire system down, not just their swimming speed.

-Below about 70°F, guppies get sluggish, eat less, stop breeding, and their immune system gets weaker, which makes them easier targets for fungal infections and fin rot.
-Below 60°F is when it turns truly dangerous, and staying there too long can cause hypothermia.
+➜ Below 60°F: genuinely dangerous, staying there too long can cause hypothermia.
 A guppy might survive a short dip into cold water, but that doesn’t mean it’s a safe place to keep them.

 Can Guppies Live in Warm Water?

 Yes, guppies handle warm water better than cold water, but there’s still a limit.
-As temperature climbs, water holds less oxygen, so guppies have to work harder to breathe, and you’ll often see them spend more time near the surface.
-Their metabolism also speeds up, which means more waste and faster ammonia buildup between water changes.
+As temperature climbs, water holds less oxygen, so guppies work harder to breathe and spend more time near the surface, and faster metabolism means more waste and quicker ammonia buildup.

 Temperature for Guppies Breeding